-Firstly, if we simply look at the headline $12,235 figure that the average households in Singapore earn, we may have an unrealistic point of view.
+If we simply look at the headline $12,276 figure that the average households in Singapore earn, we may have an unrealistic point of view.
 For starters, we are neglecting a likely significant source of income for wealthier households – income not from work but from business and investments.

-We also need to be mindful of the number of working persons in our households.
-If we have more people working, we may look like we’re better off than the average even when it may not be the case.
-Similarly, if we have only a single income earner, we may actually be better off than the average, without actually knowing it.
-This is also a function of choice (whether one spouse wants to be a stay-home parent) as well as circumstance.
+As mentioned, we also need to be mindful of the number of working persons in our households.
+If we have more people working, we may look like we’re better off than the average even when it may not be the case at all.
+Similarly, if we have only a single income earner in a smaller household, we may actually be better off than the average.
+Our own circumstances are also a function of our choices (whether one spouse wants to be a stay-home parent) as well as circumstance.

 For many of us, there will typically be two working adults (ourselves and our spouse) in our households.
-In fact, the average number of working household members in resident employed households in 2020 was 1.89 – which points to a married couple.
-The average household size among resident employed households in 2020 was 3.42 – or between 1 to 2 dependants (either children or elderly parents).
+In fact, the average number of working household members in resident employed households in 2020 was 1.93 – which points to a married couple – with just a fraction deciding that one spouse not work.
+The average household size among resident employed households in 2020 was 3.32 – which can also be read as having about 1 to 2 dependants (either children or elderly parents).

 Listen to our podcast, where we have in-depth discussions on finance topics that matter to you.